d-morrison/IntroStatActivities/_book/07-L05-inference-1cat_simulation-wrap-up.md

 \vspace{0.5in}

-**16. Interpret the level of confidence.  *Hint*: What proportion of samples would we expect to give a confidence interval that contains the parameter of interest?**
+16.  **Interpret the level of confidence.  *Hint*: What proportion of samples would we expect to give a confidence interval that contains the parameter of interest?**

 \vspace{0.8in}